Learn different techniques to Merge or Concatenate multiple collections together in Java with the help of practical examples.

 Concatenate Collections using Guava

-Till now, we have seen Java’s own ways of merging or concatenating collections together.
-Now, we will se how can we use Guava library to do so.
+We have seen Java’s ways of merging or concatenating collections together.
+Now, we will see how can we use the Guava library to do so.

 Before that, make sure you have Guava dependency in your build.